-in t bo u are able to protect yourself from physical harm or injury.
-Practicing non-violence the workplace, including physically, sexually and psychologically (e.g. intimidation, dy space).
-The absence of self-abusive and destructive behaviours like risk-taking d self-harm. sel Psy ur thoughts and feelings are safe.
-You are able to foster self-esteem, self-control, f-awareness and self-respect.
-You are able to create and maintain boundaries. ychologically safe environments promote development of executive functioning to hieve goals and for self-empowerment.
-Reciprocity. saf environment that is spiritually, socially and emotionally safe, as well as physically fe for people; where there is no assault challenge or denial of their identity, of who ey are, or of what they need. de of u feel secure in your relationships with other people.
-Abusive behaviours are fined (e.g. racism, intimidation, bullying, isolation and exclusion) and a system authority and mutual responsibility holds people accountable.
-Conflicts are cognised and addressed with mutual respect.
-Repair. - u are safe to 'do the right thing' and act with integrity (e.g. not bullied into mplicity or collusion with things you know are wrong).
+Physical safety You are able to protect yourself from physical harm or injury.
+Practicing non-violence in the workplace, including physically, sexually and psychologically (e.g. intimidation, body space).
+The absence of self-abusive and destructive behaviours like risk-taking and self-harm.
+Psychological safety Your thoughts and feelings are safe.
+You are able to foster self-esteem, self-control, self-awareness and self-respect.
+You are able to create and maintain boundaries.
+Psychologically safe environments promote development of executive functioning to achieve goals and for self-empowerment.
+Reciprocity.
+Cultural safety An environment that is spiritually, socially and emotionally safe, as well as physically safe for people; where there is no assault challenge or denial of their identity, of who they are, or of what they need.
+Social safety You feel secure in your relationships with other people.
+Abusive behaviours are defined (e.g. racism, intimidation, bullying, isolation and exclusion) and a system of authority and mutual responsibility holds people accountable.
+Conflicts are recognised and addressed with mutual respect.
+Repair.
+Moral or ethical safety You are safe to 'do the right thing' and act with integrity (e.g. not bullied into complicity or collusion with things you know are wrong).